-The Denver Gaels adult teams play recreationally in Denver.
-They also play competitively in regional and national tournaments.
+When not participating at the Southwest Invitational Tournament, the Denver Gaels adult teams play recreationally in Denver.
+They also play competitively in other regional and national tournaments.
 The Gaels are a vibrant community with over 100 players and members.
 They welcome new players of all experience levels throughout the year.
 Go to Denver Gaels for more information on how to get involved.

 Gaelic Football | Men’s & Women’s Teams